gsass/pretty.bike/content/faq.md

 ### What is this?

 This is the website for the Pretty Ride: a two-day ride from Boston to Provincetown.
-This year's ride dates are TBA but will likely be memorial day weekend or the first weekend of June.
+This year's ride dates are June 3rd to June 5th, 2022.

 ### The Pretty Ride?